emojicode/emojicode.github.io/src/guides/packageAPI.md

   Just remember for now, that `thread->variable` returns a `Value`.

-- You can see that in case of an error (if `server` is an null pointer), the method `returnErrorFromFunction` is called on the thread.
+- You can see that in case of an error (if `server` is a null pointer), the method `returnErrorFromFunction` is called on the thread.
 It’s used to return an error value from a function.
 We’ll talk about returning in a second too.